cherryservers/terraform-provider-cherryservers/docs/resources/server.md

 - `hostname` (String) Hostname of the server.
 - `image` (String) Slug of the server operating system.
 Updating this attribute requires a server re-install.
 If iPXE is used, this must be set to `custom_ipxe_install` or left unconfigured, in which case the provider will set the correct image.
 Updating this attribute requires a server re-install.
 - `ip_addresses_ids` (Set of String, Deprecated) **Deprecated**.Set of the IP address IDs to be embedded into the server.
 - `ipxe` (String, Sensitive) Base64-encoded iPXE template blob.
 The decoded content must start with `#!ipxe`.
 Updating this attribute requires a server re-install.
+Note that not all server plans support iPXE, use the plan/plans data sources to check supported OS images.
 - `name` (String) Name of the server.
 - `os_partition_size` (Number) OS partition size in GB.
 Updating this attribute requires a server re-install.
 - `spot_instance` (Boolean) If True, provisions the server as a spot instance.